 Your First Appointment

-Your first appointment is intended to be a meaningful and empowering experience that furthers your well being and growth.
+Your first appointment is intended to be a meaningful and empowering experience that furthers your well-being and growth.
 We hope it sets the foundation for an informed and collaborative relationship between you and your counselor.
+Due to high demand, wait time during peak times of the semester may be 3-4 weeks.
+Please click on the Interesting Links to the left to access useful resources which may promote self-directed solutions.
+The number of appointments available per semester is based upon a triage system related to scope and severity of symptoms.
 We look forward to meeting and working with you!

 Making your first appointment:

 We know it isn't always easy to reach out and seek help.
 To make the process of a little easier, here are some tips to follow for making your initial appointment: